- What is a mammogram?

 Some newer techniques are now being studied for breast imaging.
 These tests are in the earliest stages of research.
 It will take time to see if any of these imaging tests are as good as or better than those we use today.

-Optical imaging tests either pass light through the breast or reflect light off it and then measure the light that returns.
+Optical imaging tests pass light into the breast and then measure the light that returns or passes through the tissue.
 The technique does not use radiation and does not require breast compression.
-Optical imaging might be useful at some point for detecting tumors or the blood vessels that supply them.
+Studies going on now are looking at combining optical imaging with other tests like MRI or 3D mammography to help diagnose breast cancer.

 Positron Emission Mammography (PEM) is another newly developed imaging exam of the breast.
-It uses an FDA-approved sugar attached to a radioactive particle to detect cancer cells.
-The PEM scanner is also FDA approved.
-Working much like a PET scan, a PEM scan may be better able to detect clusters of cancer cells within the breast.
-PEM may be able to show breast cancer before it can be seen with mammograms and might prove to be as good as or better than breast MRI.
-A number of studies are under way.
+It uses sugar attached to a radioactive particle to detect cancer cells.
+The PEM scanner is FDA approved.
+Working much like a PET scan, a PEM scan may be better able to detect small clusters of cancer cells within the breast.
+Right now it is being studied in women with breast cancer or other breast problems to see if it can predict which lumps are cancers.